 I’m not big on amplifying promotions, but this one is for a limited time (said to be days or weeks) and seems big enough to have a deeper look and discussion on, as I’m sure more than a few readers may be interested.
 I have not been compensated by Sprint in any form for this post and have no ties to the company.

-The offer: Sprint is offering a $15 per month “unlimited” talk, text, and data plan (per line), called “Unlimited Kickstart“.
+The offer: Sprint is offering a $35 per month “unlimited” talk, text, and data plan (per line), called “Unlimited Kickstart“.
+The plan was originally offered at $25/month, but the price has increased since that original promotion.

 As with all mobile “unlimited” plans, you definitely should read the fine print.